 Fujikura History

-Since our founding in 1885, Fujikura Group 's DNA has been passed down through the "enterprising spirit" and "Fujikura's technology."
-Under this DNA, we have always valued our excellent technical capabilities, our ability to adapt to social changes, and our relationships of trust with our customers.
-We at Fujikura Group will continue to create value for customer and contribute to society through "Tsunagu" technology.
+Since our founding in 1885, Fujikura Group 's DNA has been handed down through "enterprising spirit" and "Fujikura's technology."
+Under this DNA, we have always valued our superior technological capabilities, our ability to adapt to social changes, and the trust we have built with our customers.
+We at Fujikura Group will continue to create value for customer and contribute to society through "Tsunagu" Technology™.

 1843